ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 36 - 1.15.21

-:cherry_blossom: I cleaned up the model and all predictive variables look to have good p-values.
+:cherry_blossom: Today I cleaned up the model and all predictive variables look to have good p-values.
 The adjusted R squared is good too (0.8366).

 ![D36_final_model](/images/D36_final_model.png)

-:cherry_blossom: Today I learned to create [visualization for function optimization in Python](https://machinelearningmastery.com/visualization-for-function-optimization-in-python/).
+:cherry_blossom: I also learned to create [visualization for function optimization in Python](https://machinelearningmastery.com/visualization-for-function-optimization-in-python/).
 The purpose of visualization is that by observing lower-dimensional functions and algorithm behavior it can help us to develop the intuitions that can carry over to more complex higher-dimensional function optimization problems down the road.
 Along the way I also looked at the [mplot3d tutorial](https://matplotlib.org/mpl_toolkits/mplot3d/tutorial.html#mpl_toolkits.mplot3d.Axes3D.plot_surface).
 3D plots are super cool!